In 2021, there were 7.1 billion mobile users around the globe. This number is expected to reach 7.49 billion in 2025.

 What Is Mobile-First Design?

-Mobile-first web design is a website design strategy that starts out by sketching and prototyping a website for mobile devices such as smartphones or tablets.
+Mobile-first web design is a website design strategy that begins with sketching and prototyping a website for mobile devices such as smartphones or tablets.
 Then, it moves to scaling the design to larger laptop and desktop screens.

 In fact, to some extent, they are the exact opposite.

 In a responsive web design (RWD) approach, websites automatically adjust to the screens of any device.
 Unlike mobile-first, RWD prioritizes bigger, desktop screens, then scales down to mobile phone and tablet screens.

 Used predominantly when the majority of internet traffic came from desktop devices, this approach is optimal for websites that are content-heavy.